monibf/2D-GC/MANUAL.md

 The integration areas can be selected by clicking on them.

-The label for inegration areas can be changed.
+The label for inegration areas can be changed by double-clicking the current label and entering a new one.

 ## Integration areas